Function-free Optimization via Comparison Oracles: Normal direction estimation from comparisons

 Corollary \ref{cor:minimax-general} shows that to guarantee worst-case error smaller than $\epsilon$ in normal direction estimation, any algorithm must use at least on the order of $d\cdot\log(1/\epsilon)$ comparisons, which matches the scaling achieved by the proposed methods up to constants and logarithmic factors in $d$ (Corollary \ref{cor:OSNE-epsilon}; or additionally in $h_0,1/r_x,$ and $1/\delta$ in Theorem \ref{thm:OSNE-convex-oracle}).

-During the preparation of this manuscript, we became aware of the concurrent work~\cite{tao2026gradient}, which proves a lower bound $\Omega(d\,\log(1/\epsilon))$ of comparison-based method for estimating a differentiable function's gradient direction up to $\epsilon$.
+During the preparation of the first version of this manuscript, the concurrent work~\cite{tao2026gradient} proves a lower bound $\Omega(d\,\log(1/\epsilon))$ of comparison-based method for estimating a differentiable function's gradient direction up to $\epsilon$.
 Directly using their results also implies a lower bound for normal direction estimation.
 They use a different approach by first constructing a maximal $\epsilon$-net of the unit sphere and then showing that no method can distinguish an unknown point in the net in a certain number of comparisons.